Non-Hermitian Floquet Topological Matter -- A Review: Non-Hermitian Floquet phases of matter

 Overall, we discovered rich non-Hermitian Floquet SOTI phases in a periodically quenched 2D lattice with balanced gain and loss.
 Different from the static case, each SOTI phase is now depicted by two topological invariants $(\nu_{0},\nu_{\pi})$.
 Many non-Hermitian Floquet SOTIs with large topological invariants and gain- or loss-induced topological phase transitions were identified.
-Under the OBC, the winding numbers $(\nu_{0},\nu_{\pi})$ determine the numbers of symmetry protected Floquet corner modes at zero and $\pi$ quasienergies.
-The interplay between driving and dissipation thus results in a series of non-Hermitian Floquet SOTI phases with multiple zero and $\pi$ corner modes, which may find applications in topological state preparations and quantum computations.
-The work of Ref. \cite{ZhouNHFTP06} offers one of the earliest findings of rich non-Hermitian Floquet topological phases beyond one spatial dimension.
-In the meantime, it introduces a generic scheme to construct non-Hermitian Floquet higher-order topological phases across different physical dimensions.
+Under the OBC, the winding numbers $(\nu_{0},\nu_{\pi})$ determine the numbers of symmetry-protected Floquet corner modes at zero and $\pi$ quasienergies.
+The interplay between driving and dissipation thus results in a series of non-Hermitian Floquet SOTI phases with multiple zero and $\pi$ corner modes, which may find applications in topological state preparations, information scrambling and quantum computation.
+The work of Ref.~\cite{ZhouNHFTP06} offers one of the earliest findings of rich non-Hermitian Floquet topological phases beyond one spatial dimension.
+In the meantime, it introduces a generic scheme to construct non-Hermitian Floquet higher-order topological phases across different physical dimensions, which is expected to be applicable across insulating, superconducting and semi-metallic systems.
 Note in passing that some latter studies also considered the NHSEs and anomalous $\pi$ modes in Floquet higher-order topological phases with somewhat different focuses \cite{NHFTP28,NHFTP31,NHFTP38}.